simondlevy/PySticks/README.md

 * Logitech Extreme 3D Pro joystick
 * Spektrum transmitter with WS1000 wireless simulator dongle
 * FrSky Taranis TX9 RC transmitter with mini USB cable

+If your controller isn't in this list, you can add a new controller as follows:

+1. Run the <b>joyreporter.py</b> script to see the name of your controller and how its axes are mapped on your OS
+2. Add this information as an entry in the <tt>controllers</tt> dictionary in <b>pysticks/__init__.py</b>